Art

 Undeclared (Discovery) transfer students can apply during their first semester at UC Berkeley but must already have:

-At least one undergraduate fine arts studio class taken at community college
+At least one undergraduate fine art studio class taken at community college

 One Art History class taken at community college